MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-dispatcher.md

     }
     ```

-6. If you want your Virtual Agent bot to handle unmatched intents for a single fallback, update the method `DispatchToTopIntentAsync`.
+6. If you want your Power Virtual Agents bot to handle unmatched intents for a single fallback, update the method `DispatchToTopIntentAsync`.

     ```csharp
     case "l_dynamicsbot":